Login with your member password below to see your content

 Top 3 Beaches

-My love for beaches is well known, and here in Sardinia there are some of the most exquisite beaches in the world – the ones here on the west coast being, for my money, on a par, if not better than the ones in the north, south and east - with the notable exception of those beaches on the Maddalena islands and near Cala Gonone.
+My love for beaches is well known, and here in Sardinia there are some of the most exquisite beaches in the world—the ones here on the west coast being, for my money, on a par with, if not better than, the ones in the north, south, and east—with the notable exception of those beaches on the Maddalena islands and near Cala Gonone.

 The Marina

-Bosa’s local beach is not as secluded as all that, but is still idyllic, with its pristine sands, turquoise sea and laid back marina atmosphere.
-At nearly 900 m in length it’s a favorite with the watersports crowd, and also great spot for a family outing.
+Bosa’s local beach is not as secluded as all that but is still idyllic, with its pristine sands, turquoise sea, and laid-back marina atmosphere.
+At nearly 900 m in length, it’s a favorite with the watersports crowd and also a great spot for a family outing.

 Turas

-This cozy little beach is about a mile south of the Marina, so is ideal if you want somewhere smaller and quieter but still close and convenient.
+This cozy little beach is about a mile south of the marina, so it is ideal if you want somewhere smaller and quieter but still close and convenient.

 Cala Managu

 To me, the prettiest of the lot.
-Cala Managu is about 6 miles out of town, so is an outing of itself, but is so well worth it, for its secluded cove, pristine water, coral and its myriad of sea life – literally a snorkeler’s paradise.
+Cala Managu is about 6 miles out of town, so it is an outing in itself, but it is so well worth it for its secluded cove, pristine water, coral, and a myriad of sea life—literally a snorkeler’s paradise.

 Getting There

-Busses also run from Alghero airport to Bosa (about an 80 minute trip).
+Buses also run from Alghero Airport to Bosa (about an 80-minute trip).
 The schedules can be found here.

-By ferry, your closest port is Porto Torres about 60 miles away.
-The busses connecting Porto Torres to Bosa are fairly frequent.
+By ferry, your closest port is Porto Torres, about 60 miles away.
+The buses connecting Porto Torres to Bosa are fairly frequent.

-The only train in Sardinia is the Green Train (Trenino Verde), which connects Bosa from Macomer.
+The only train in Sardinia is the Green Train (Trenino Verde), which connects Bosa to Macomer.
 Details here.

 Map